bpmn-io/diagram-js-examples/README.md

 ## Advanced

-* [editor](./editor) - an example showcasing how to build a simple diagram editor powered by diagram-js
+* [editor](./editor) - an example showcasing how to build an diagram editor powered by diagram-js

 ## License